-You don’t want to put your child’s health in jeopardy at any point in their life.
+You don’t want to jeopardize your child’s health at any point in their life.

 Is the Magnet in Your Kid’s Chest Harmful?

-As of February 2020, there is no risk of having a magnet inserted on your kid’s sternum.
+As of February 2020, there is no risk of having a magnet inserted into your kid’s sternum.
 The Magnimplant is inserted close to your child’s heart.